 In this review, I will focus on testing the theme against various parameters to find out whether this popular WordPress theme lives up to its reputation or not.

-Let us start this review by evaluating the design and layout of GeneratePress.
+Let us begin by evaluating the design and layout of GeneratePress.

 Design and Layout